SAICHARANKARANGULA/backend-code-challenge/README.md

 **Question 3:** How did you approach the validation requirements and why?

+**Ans:**

+I moved all validation rules into the MessageLogic class so the controller stays clean and focused on HTTP concerns.
+The logic layer checks the title and content length, ensures the title is unique per organization, and enforces that only active messages can be updated or deleted.
+Keeping validation in one place makes the rules easier to maintain, easier to test, and ensures consistent behavior across the entire application.

 **Question 4:** What changes would you make to this implementation for a production environment?

+**Ans:**

+For a real production system, I would enforce the title uniqueness rule at the database level, use a real database instead of the in-memory repository, and add more robust error handling with standardized responses.
+I’d also introduce FluentValidation for cleaner rule definitions, add authentication/authorization, and include logging, metrics, and better observability.
+Finally, I’d add integration tests and concurrency controls to handle real-world usage safely.

 commit the code as task-2